SnootyMonkey/Falkland-CMS/key-concepts.md

 * **Administrator** - named users that can administer the configuration of the system and all items.
 * **User** - named users that can create, update, and delete all items in the system, but not administer the configuration of the system.
-* **The General Public** - everyone accessing the system anonymously with their web browser.
+* **The Public** - everyone accessing the system anonymously with their web browser.